graphql/graphql-wg/GraphQL-TSC.md

 ## Becoming a TSC Member

-The [Technical Charter](https://github.com/graphql/foundation/blob/master/GraphQL%20Specification%20Membership%20Agreement%20February%202019.pdf) describes the composition of the TSC.
+The [Technical Charter][charter] describes the composition of the TSC.
 The GraphQL TSC has 10 elected members, plus the Executive Director.
 TSC members serve a two-year term, and there is no limit to the number of terms a member can serve.
 Each year, half of the TSC member seats will be up for election.

 ### Election process